Cup-Of-JavaScript/javascript-aws/assignments.md

 # JavaScript AWS Assignments

 # Ex.
-1
-Create an S3 bucket with the following schema: `sia-{YOUR_STUDENT_ID}-bucket`.
-This will be your student bucket.
+1 File Upload/Download via AWS CLI
+Upload a file using the following naming schema: `upload-file-stu{studentid}.txt` to the following bucket: `siu-avb-bucket`.
+Once the file has been uploaded to AWS, use the AWS CLI to return a list of files in this bucket.
+Then download the file from AWS using the following naming schema: `download-file.txt`.

 # Ex.
-2 CLI S3
-Use the AWS CLI to upload a file to your student bucket.
+2 File Upload via Boto3
+Create a new Python project that uploads a file using Boto3.
+Use the [Python Reference](https://gitlab.com/mburolla/python-reference/-/blob/main/s3-ref.py) as a guide.
+Upload this project to a new public repo in YOUR GitHub account.
+Create a nice Readme.md doc that briefly describes the repo.

 # Ex.
-3 AWS-SDK S3
-Use aws-sdk to upload a file to your student bucket.

-# Ex.
-4 IAM Policy Lambda
+3 IAM Policy Lambda
 Create a Lambda function that contains the following code:

 ```